zhengkyl/qrframe/README.md

   - Choose any preset, customize or even create a new one from scratch via code editor.
   - Define arbitrary ui parameters in code
   - Supports SVG and PNG (canvas)
-  - All code runs _directly_ in browser.
-There are no safeguards except that which browser vendors have bestowed upon us.
+  - All code runs _directly_ in browser in a web worker with no restrictions.

 ## Use existing presets